Utah Is A Constitutaional Carry State

 Double Action Revolver:

-• Must have two empty chambers.
+- Must have two empty chambers.
 It cannot have a round in the firing position (chamber) behind the barrel and the next chamber must also be empty.
-Ensure you know which way the cylinder rotates as some turn clockwise, others turn counterclockwise.
+Ensure you know which way the cylinder rotates as some turn clockwise (to the right), and others turn counterclockwise (to the left).

 1. Pressing the trigger once will rotate the cylinder with empty chamber #1 and place empty chamber #2 in line with the barrel.